 What La Jolla Beach don’t have is parking.
-That’s why it’s so great that Karl Strauss Brewery is walking distance from La Jolla Cove.
+That’s why it’s so great that Karl Strauss Brewery (temporarily closed) is walking distance from La Jolla Cove.
 They’re a local San Diego chain that wins medal after medal for mid-sized brewing companies.
 In fact, since 2009 they have won over 110 medals and counting.
 It’s a great place to grab a burger and beer without having to repark.
 If you Ubered in, why stop at one beer?

 San Diego Beaches and Breweries North of La Jolla